kylejohnson363/Predicting-Stock-Movements-with-Image-Classification/README.md

 # Predicting-Stock-Movements-with-Image-Classification
-Use Convolutional Neural Networks on stock chart images to predict a stock’s 10 day return
+Using Convolutional Neural Networks on stock chart images to predict a stock’s 10 day return

 Kyle Johnson